 Before 500 B.C.
 Miletus was considered the greatest and wealthiest of Greek cities.
 It was important in the founding of the Greek colony of Naukratis in Egypt and founded more than 60 colonies on the shores of the Black Sea.

 From Miletus the apostle requests that the elders in the Ephesian church visit him.
-When they arrive he warns them about the coming apostasy in the church:
+When they arrive he warns them about the coming apostasy in the church (Acts 20:26-31).

 Paul soon boards a ship in Miletus.
 His vessel sails to the islands of Cos and Rhodes but only to dock briefly off their coasts.
 He eventually arrives at Patara, where he boards another boat bound for the city of Tyre in Phoenicia (Acts 21:1-4).
 Landing at Tyre he stays will fellow believers in the area for one week (Acts 21:5-6).
 From Tyre he sails to Ptolemais where his visits some brethren for a day.
 He again boards a boat and arrives at Caesarea.
 Philip the evangelist, who lives in Caesarea, has him stay in his home for many days (Acts 21:8,10).
 While at Philip's house a prophet from Judea named Agabus comes to see him.
-He takes his belt, binds his own hands and feet, and gives the following prophecy:
+He takes his belt, binds his own hands and feet, and gives a prophecy of Paul's capture (Acts 21:11).

 Although those with him plead with him not to go to Jerusalem he decides to go anyway (Acts 21:12-15).